Garry McCarthy

-Garry Francis McCarthy (born May 4, 1959) is the interim Chief of Police in Willow Springs, Illinois and previous Superintendent of the Chicago Police Department.
-He was a candidate for Mayor of Chicago in the 2019 Chicago mayoral election.
+Garry Francis McCarthy (born May 4, 1959) is an American law enforcement officer who serves as the Chief of Police of Willow Springs, Illinois.
+He was previously the Superintendent of the Chicago Police Department.
+He was a candidate for mayor of Chicago in the 2019 Chicago mayoral election.

 Early life

 McCarthy was born and raised in the Bronx.
 He attended Cardinal Spellman High School and graduated in 1977.
 In 1981, he graduated from SUNY Albany with a BA in History.

 Law enforcement career

 New York Police Department

 McCarthy joined the New York City Police Department in 1981 at age 22.
-He rose through the ranks and became Deputy Commissioner of Operations in 2000.
+He rose through the ranks and became Deputy Commissioner of Operations in 2000, succeeding the likes of Ed Norris and Jack Maple, who implemented COMPSTAT meetings.
 McCarthy was in the middle of ground zero during the September 11 attacks, working closely with then-Mayor Rudy Giuliani to operate an emergency response command post.
 While with the NYPD, he held a variety of positions around the city, served as commander of several different precincts and eventually was in charge of the NYPD's CompStat program.